Great Trek: Conflict with the Zulu

 In October 1837 Retief met with Zulu King Dingane to negotiate a treaty for land in what is now Kwa-Zulu Natal.
 King Dingane, suspicious and untrusting because of previous Voortrekker influxes from across the Drakensberg, had Retief and seventy of his followers killed.

 Various interpretations of what transpired exist, as only the missionary Francis Owen's written eye-witness account survived.
 Retief's written request for land contained veiled threats by referring to the Voortrekker's defeat of indigenous groups encountered along their journey.
 The Voortrekker demand for a written contract guaranteeing private property ownership was incompatible with the contemporaneous Zulu oral culture which prescribed that a chief could only temporarily dispense land as it was communally owned.

 Most versions agree that the following happened: King Dingane's authority extended over some of the land in which the Boers wanted to settle.
 As prerequisite to granting the Voortrekker request, he demanded that the Voortrekkers return some cattle stolen by Sekonyela, a rival chief.
 After the Boers retrieved the cattle, King Dingane invited Retief to his residence at uMgungundlovu to finalise the treaty, having either planned the massacre in advance, or deciding to do so after Retief and his men arrived.

 King Dingane's reputed instruction to his warriors, "Bulalani abathakathi!"
-(Zulu for "kill the wizards") may indicate that he considered the Boers to wield evil supernatural powers.
-After killing Retief's delegation, a Zulu army of 7,000 impis were sent out and immediately attacked Voortrekker encampments in the Drakensberg foothills at what later was called Blaauwkrans and Weenen, leading to the Weenen massacre in which 532 people were killed, including 282 Voortrekkers, of whom 185 children, and 250 Khoikhoi and Basuto accompanying them.
+(Zulu for "kill the witches") may indicate that he considered the Boers to wield evil supernatural powers.
+After killing Retief's delegation, a Zulu army of 7,000 impis were sent out and immediately attacked Voortrekker encampments in the Drakensberg foothills at what later was called Blaauwkrans and Weenen, leading to the Weenen massacre in which 532 people were killed, including 282 Voortrekkers, of whom 185 were children, and 250 Khoikhoi and Basuto accompanying them.
 In contrast to earlier conflicts with the Xhosa on the eastern Cape frontier, the Zulus killed women and children along with men, wiping out half of the Natal contingent of Voortrekkers.